Home

 Alcoholism in Marriage

-The impact of alcoholism in marriage is profound.
-This is one of the factors about Alcoholism that makes it so unique in comparison to other chronic diseases or illnesses.
-All chronic health conditions impact marriage and family relationships, but none in quite the same destructive manner or the same depth as alcoholism.
+The impact of alcoholism in a marriage is profound.
+This is one of the factors about alcohol addiction that makes it so unique in comparison to other chronic health conditions or disorders.
+All chronic health issues impact marriage and family relationships, but none in quite the same destructive manner or the same depth as alcoholism.

 Intimacy

 In order to preserve their own sanity and sometimes safety, the non-alcoholic partner may be forced to put a great deal of emotional and/or physical distance between them and their alcoholic spouse.
-There's no way to soften the fact that alcoholism in marriage or any relationship is abusive whether it contains physical violence or not, because the alcoholic is not capable of meeting the needs of their spouse adequately and engaging in a healthy relationship.
+There's no way to soften the fact that alcoholism in a marriage, or any type of relationship, is abusive whether it contains physical violence or not, because the alcoholic is not capable of meeting the needs of their spouse adequately and engaging in a healthy relationship.

 On the other hand, sometimes the non-alcoholic partner in the marriage becomes severely co-dependent and gives the alcoholic too much of the wrong kind of support and compassion.
 So much so, that they enable them in their addiction process.
 They get wrapped up in the alcoholics distorted thinking process and rationalize and justify behaviors that are unacceptable and damaging to the relationship.